oscoin/osrank-rs/README.md

   contributions.
 It can be parameterised by platform to generate multiple CSV files.

+* `osrank-adjacency-matrix` can be used to calculate the adjancency matrix for a whole network using the formula of the basic model.

 ## Before starting

 For the sake of not committing bit objects into `git`, we do not store these